lsalzman/iqm/demo/README.txt

 *** LICENSE INFO ***

-The files "demo.cpp", "gpu-demo.cpp", "iqm.h", "geom.h", "util.h", "scale.h", and "texture.cpp" are licensed as specified by the LICENSE file included with this distribution.
+The demo source code is licensed as specified by the LICENSE file included with this distribution.

 For GL/ and freeglut file licenses, please refer to the licenses included within the files.